In the previous post, I presented the project, its motivation, and architecture. Now, it’s time to start checking some implementations.

 - Object creation is always validated via a static

-method that acts as a factory and enforces rules. - The constructor is private, preventing the creation of invalid objects from outside.
+Createmethod that acts as a factory and enforces rules. - The constructor is private, preventing the creation of invalid objects from outside.

 Avoiding God models

-value objects across different bounded contexts.
+You may notice that I have duplicated Money and Currency value objects across different bounded contexts.
 This is intentional.
 Even though the names are the same, their meaning can vary depending on the context in which they’re used and, DDD embraces this.

 This practice extends to other domain types as well.
 A class that is a value object in one context might be an entity — or even an aggregate root — in another.

 For example, imagine a system in the domain of minting coins.
-A physical coin or banknote would likely have a unique serial number, making it identifiable even if its value is the same as others.
+A physical coin or banknote would likely have a unique serial number, making it identifiable even if its value is the same as others’.
 In that context, the coin would not be a value object — it would be an entity, or potentially even an aggregate root if it has internal consistency rules.

 This is exactly the kind of reasoning that helps avoid God models — overly generic, overly shared abstractions that blur boundaries and weaken the domain’s expressiveness.
-By respecting context, we preserve clarity, encapsulation, and business meaning.

 Final thoughts